-You can access a physical map of your ancestors' migration and origin in the Places tab.
-The more information you complete in the People tab, the more complete your Places tab will appear.
-When you record significant events like births, deaths and marriages and enter a location for each event, the Places map marks the locations.
+Within the Places tab, you can access a physical map of your ancestors' migrations and origins.
+The more information you complete in the People tab, the more complete your Places tab appears.
+When you record significant events such as births, deaths and marriages and enter a site for each event, the Places map marks the locations.
 This is a great tool to show your family's migration over the years.
-It's a handy visual for multiple families and a good way to see how new branches of your family developed.
-You can change the look on the map from a two-dimensional road or aerial view to an impressive three-dimensional map through Bing Maps.
-This mapping feature allows you to get a physical sense of your family's history and shows direct links from one state to the next via marriage or other events.
+It's also a handy visual for multiple families and a good way to see how new branches of your family developed.

 This version of Family Tree Maker has 10 types of printable charts and 27 reports.
 You can combine these publications to create full books about your ancestry.
 Whether your genealogical research is personal or academic, publishing features are an important component to good genealogy software.
 Books, reports and charts are the best ways to help others with family history research overlapping yours and leave keepsakes for your own family.
 This genealogy software is also capable of displaying PDF images and simplified exports.
 The PDF capability makes it easy to share your work, collaborate with other researchers and publish your findings online.

 Family Tree Maker gives you plenty of room to customize your charts and reports.
 The backgrounds are classified by occupation, region and scenery.
 You can also upload your own images, like old homes and family crests, to use as backgrounds to charts.
 In addition, all of the nodes on the family trees and fan charts are adjustable, so you can tailor the text, position, color and content for each person on the chart.

 This software sorts children automatically by birth order and allows you to view people by country, state, county and city.
 Adding facts to your family tree is as simple as copying and pasting.
 You can add facts like source citations, media items and notes.